tylarb/portcheck/README.md

 udp6       0      0 2606:a000:1125:43:45643 2404:6800:4003:c04::443 ESTABLISHED 27187/chrome --type
 ```

-As a debugging tool, it's critial that you use this on a reliable network, and without any other network activities running which might block port access in an expected way.
+As a debugging tool, it's critical that you use this on a reliable network, and without any other network activities running which might block port access in an expected way.